andrewtdiz/Weave/CONTRIBUTING.md

 near your working area is written.
 Consistent code is much easier to maintain, and avoids style arguments.
-	- In particular, make sure that variable and function names are written to the same standard as other Fusion code.
+	- In particular, make sure that variable and function names are written to the same standard as other Fission code.
 Naming is where a lot of code falls short, and leads to massive readability problems if left unchecked.
 We will not hesitate to point these things out in code review.
 - When your pull request is noticed by a project maintainer, it will be subject